jbtrahin/soccer_masters/README.md

-# soccer_masters
+# Soccer Masters
 Building an app to predict the best premier league fantasy soccer players week-over-week.

-## Presentation
+## Project Overview

+**Goal**
-**Goal:** We want to build a web app that will predict the best premier league fantasy soccer players week-over-week.
+We want to build a web app that will predict the best premier league fantasy soccer players week-over-week.

 **High-Level Roadmap:**
 1. Build scrapper on Jupyter Notebooks (in progress).